-A songwriting trailblazer from Paducah, Kentucky, Steven Curtis Chapman is one of Christian music’s most prolific artists with 17 albums to his credit.
+A songwriting trailblazer from Paducah, Kentucky, Steven Curtis Chapman is one of Christian music’s most prolific artists with twenty-three albums to his credit.

-Before he was the household name in Christian music, Steven Curtis Chapman grew up in a tight-knit family in Kentucky playing the guitar and singing.
-Given his early love of music, it really wasn’t a surprise when Steven traded in his pre-med major in Kentucky for a shot at pursuing music in Nashville.
+Before he was the household name in Christian music, Steven grew up in a tight-knit family in Kentucky playing the guitar and singing.
+Given his early love of music, it really wasn’t a surprise when he traded in his pre-med major in Kentucky for a shot at pursuing music in Nashville.